champost/demographer/README.rst

      $ conda create -n yourchoiceofname python=2.7 anaconda

-   This creates a new python 2.7 environment named yourchoiceofname in your anaconda distribution [5]_.
+   This creates a new python 2.7 environment named yourchoiceofname in your anaconda distribution [1]_.
 Make the new Python 2.7 environment temporarily active by typing ::

-     $ source activate py27
+     $ source activate yourchoiceofname

    (To deactivate yourchoiceofname just type $ deactiveate or open a new terminal window).
 To remove yourchoiceofname entirely type ::